-The Agency Fund accounts for property tax revenues that are collected by the Township on behalf of various governmental entities, including the Township itself.
+The Agency Fund accounts for property tax revenues that are collected by the Township on behalf of other governmental units as well as the Township's General, Road, and Fire Funds.

 During the course of operations the government has activity between funds for various purposes.
-Any residual balances outstanding at year end are reported as due from/to other funds and advances to/from other funds.
+Any residual balances outstanding at year-end are reported as due from/to other funds and advances to/from other funds.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Balances between the funds included in governmental activities are eliminated so that only the net amount is included as internal balances in the governmental activities column.